Quansight/Quansight-website/apps/labs/posts/dataframe-interop-pycon-lit-2024.md

 ![Image showing a panda, a polar bear, and a narwhal chilling out in an office together](/posts/dataframe-interop-pycon-lit-2024/narwhals_small.jpg)

-As you may have guessed from the image, Narwhals aims to bring pandas and Polars together.
+As you may have guessed from the image, Narwhals aims to bring pandas, Polars (and more!) together.

 The way you write dataframe-agnostic code using Narwhals is: